Can you use regular spray paint on fabric?

 If you’re experienced in painting, say walls or wood surfaces, just employ the same skills when dealing with fabrics.

 You have to know the exact pattern or type of art you want to produce on your workpiece.

-Don’t interfere with the drying process whatsoever: avoid moving the fabric around, touching, or wearing before dries and cures, unless it’s necessary.
+Avoid moving the fabric around, touching, or wearing it before dries and cures, unless it’s necessary.